 Scholarly Commons Citation

 Brown Weiss, Edith, "Environment and Trade as Partners in Sustainable Development: A Commentary" (1992).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1626.
+1626.